iceberg-project/Penguins/README.md

 $ module load cuda                 # load parallel computing architecture, as before.
 $ module load python3              # load correct python version, as before.
 $ source penguins_env/bin/activate # activate your environment, no need to create a new environment because the Penguins tools are installed and isolated here.
-[iceberg_penguins] $ iceberg_penguins.detect --help i # this will display a help screen of available usage and parameters.
+[iceberg_penguins] $ iceberg_penguins.detect --help  # this will display a help screen of available usage and parameters.
 ```

 ### Prediction